lojokun/AnsibleJenkinsBotnet/README.md

 Once inside the machine, you would need to connect via ssh to all targets so they get added inside the known_hosts.
 Just do `ssh *ip*` for all the ips of targets, then type yes, and then CTRL+C to cancel inputting the password.
 After that, you are free to execute the playbooks!

 ## execute-command-all.yml
 This playbook executes a command to all targets.
-Run this playbook like this:
+Run this playbook like this:<br>
 `ansible-playbook playbooks/execute-command-all.yml --extra-vars input_command="pwd"` where pwd can be any linux command.
 There is a small issue right now and the contents of ls cannot be shown.
 Also, this playbook is meant to be executed by Jenkins in the future.